Thames Tributaries – the River Wandle

 Boundary walls.
 Listed.

 Beddington Hall.
 This belonged to the Carew family until the mid 18th.
 Sir Nicholas had acquired it in 1349 and it was rebuilt in 1599 by Sir Francis Carew who entertained Elizabeth I here for three days.
-Part of the Tudor mansion survives although there were many subsequent rebuildings.
+Part of the Tudor mansion survives, including the 15th hall, although there were many subsequent rebuildings.
 A hall, which is probably 15th, remains between two later wings.
 Its windows are 19th replacements of Georgian ones.
 It has a hammer beam and arch-braced roof with tracery and bosses with Tudor roses.
 There is also a large plaster trophy of arms.
 There are also brick and stone extensive cellars but little else is known of the Tudor house.
 The moat and drawbridge were repaired in the Civil War and Evelyn said the house was decaying, but 'a noble old structure, capacious ‘.
 It was rebuilt in 1702-14 on a half-H plan and altered again in 1818 by Daniel Alexander.
 In 1865 it was drastically rebuilt by Joseph Clarke for the Lambeth Female Orphan Asylum.
 The projecting wings must be on the same site as in the 18th but they are now linked by a lower corridor.
 Listed.

 Carew Manor School.
 The manor house was altered in 1866 to take the Royal Female Orphanage from Lambeth.
 Thus subsequently moved to High Wycombe.
 It currently houses a school for children with special needs, and some council offices.